Common Name: phlox

 Tolerate: Deer, Clay Soil, Black Walnut

 Grow in moderately fertile, medium moisture, well-drained soil in full sun to part shade.
 Best in full sun.
-Tolerates some dryness.
-Prefers moist, humusy, organic soils.
-Avoid overhead watering, however.
+Prefers rich, moist, organic soils.
 Needs good air circulation (space well and thin out stems as needed) to help combat potential powdery mildew problems.
-Plants generally appreciate a summer mulch which will help keep the root zones cool.
+Intolerant of drought and needs to be watered in dry spells.
+Avoid overhead watering however.
+Appreciates a summer mulch which helps keep the root zone cool.
+Stiff upright plant stems do not need staking.